FST Index

 {% endcode %}

 The FST index generates one index file (`.lucene.fst`).
+If you keep the forward index RAW, Pinot materializes a standalone dictionary for the FST automatically.
 If an inverted index is also enabled on the column, FST can take advantage of it for faster lookups.

 ## Query examples